Hongwu Emperor: Foreign relations

-The Emperor's strict control over the economy and society created significant challenges in his relationships with foreign countries.
-The government viewed trade as a corrupting influence and therefore prohibited private foreign trade.
-During the Hongwu era, a sea ban policy was implemented, which involved strict regulation of foreign relations and trade.
-Chinese citizens were forbidden from leaving the empire, and harsh punishments were imposed on both foreigners who entered the country and those who engaged in trade with them, including death and exile for their families.
-Additionally, the construction of ships with two or more masts was banned, existing ones were destroyed, and ports were blocked with stones and logs.
-Foreign goods were also destroyed, and the coast was heavily guarded.
-The Emperor's ultimate goal was to prevent any foreign trade from taking place, as expressed in the phrase "not even a piece of wood should sail across the sea", but this ban on private foreign trade, without providing viable alternatives, only resulted in an increase in smuggling.
-The government attempted to combat this through the use of force, border control, and punishments, but these measures proved ineffective.
-Eventually, the Yongle Emperor responded by promoting trade within the tribute system.
+The Emperor's strict control over the economy and society created major difficulties in foreign relations.
+Viewing trade as corrupting, the government banned private foreign trade and enforced a strict sea ban during the Hongwu era.
+The Ming forbade its citizens to leave the empire, and applied harsh punishments such as death or exile to foreigners and anyone trading with them.
+Shipbuilding with two or more masts was banned, ships and ports were destroyed or blocked, and the coast was heavily guarded.
+The goal was to stop all foreign trade, summarized in the phrase "not even a piece of wood should sail across the sea".
+The ban offered no alternatives and caused more smuggling, and government crackdowns were ineffective.
+The Yongle Emperor later encouraged trade through the tribute system.

 Foreign relations played a crucial role in establishing the legitimacy of Ming rule.
 The surrounding states expressed their recognition of Ming authority and superiority by paying tribute.
-As part of this tribute system, foreign delegations were given Chinese goods of equivalent value.
+As part of this tribute system, foreign delegations received Chinese goods of equivalent value from the Ming state.
 This was a way for the Ming government to regulate and restrict foreign trade.